PerezOrtegaJ/Xsembles2P/README.md

 <img src="https://github.com/PerezOrtegaJ/Xsembles2P/blob/c6848f957569408555e8bc3b92a651cea46132ff/Images/Xsembles_2P_Viewer_Visualize.png" width=50% height=50%>

 This is an example of an experiment with visual stimuli of drifting gratings in 8 different directions.
 Note that this algorithm is not using stimuli information to extact ensemble, stimuli information is optional to visualize and perform subsequent analysis.

 <img src="https://github.com/PerezOrtegaJ/Xsembles2P/blob/c6848f957569408555e8bc3b92a651cea46132ff/Images/Raster.png" width=100% height=100%>

 ## Results are saved in a structure variable Data
-Here are the variable inside the structure variable `data`:
+The structure variable `data` contains the following information:

 - data.Movie
   - data.Movie.FilePath